Kazmania21/Portfolio/Timeline/7 - Junior Year (Fall 2023)/platformer/README.md

 >A 3D platformer where the goal is to get to the end without falling.

 ## How to Install
 Click [here](https://github.com/Kazmania21/Portfolio/raw/master/Timeline/7%20-%20Junior%20Year%20(Fall%202023)/platformer.zip) to start the installation.

-### Optional
-You can extract the game folder out of the installed zip file.
-This is not required but it can make the game easier to get to.
+After it is installed, you must extract the game folder out of the installed zip file.

 ## How to Run
 Double click the platformer.exe shortcut file within the downloaded folder/zip file to start the game.
-If the game folder has not been extracted outside of the game folder as described in the optional step above, you will need to go to the atari_breakout folder inside of the zip file before you see the shortcut.

 ## Rules of the Game:
 1. You control the red cube.